kermitt2/delft/Readme.md

 Assuming that the usual CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) is present under `data/sequenceLabelling/CoNLL-2003/`, for training and evaluating use:

+> python3 nerTagger.py train_eval

+By default, the BidLSTM-CRF model is used.
+With this model, current f1 score on CoNLL 2003 testb set is __90.85__ (using _train_ set for training and _testa_ for validation).

+For training with all the available data:

 > python3 nerTagger.py train

-By default, the BidLSTM-CRF model is used.

 For tagging some text, use the command: